Why Did The Sui Dynasty End

 Oppressive Governance and Heavy Taxation

 The Sui dynasty, particularly under Emperor Yang, was characterized by oppressive governance and exorbitant taxation.
-The emperor's autocratic style and extravagant lifestyle led to policies that placed an unbearable burden on the common people.
+Also, the emperor's autocratic style and extravagant lifestyle led to policies that placed an unbearable burden on the common people.
 Heavy taxes were levied to finance the construction projects and military campaigns, leaving many families struggling to make ends meet.

 The combination of heavy taxation, forced labor, and official corruption created a climate of fear and resentment.
 Peasants were driven to desperation, often forced to sell their land and become tenant farmers or even slaves.
 The growing gap between the rich and the poor fueled social unrest and provided fertile ground for rebellion.